open-edge-insights/eii-core/common/libs/ConfigManager/c/README.md

 6. cd examples
 7. `./config_manager`

+**NOTE:** In order to run config_manager example in prod_mode, ensure provisioning is done.
+Also, run `./config_manager -h` from examples folder for its usage.

 ### APIs for reading environment info to build EIS MessageBus config

 1. Creating a new env config client